D.L. Pughe is a writer and artist currently living part of the year in Iowa City, IA and in Berkeley, CA.

 For 12 years prior to coming to Iowa, Pughe was Director of Exhibitions for The Fine Arts Museums of San Francisco (the de Young Museum and California Palace of the Legion of Honor Museum) where she helped amazing teams produce major exhibitions along with small scholarly shows and manage the permanent collection galleries.
 She also worked for 7 years at The Lawrence Hall of Sciences, a children’s museum and learning center that is part of the University of California at Berkeley.

-Pughe is working on a second book titled A Different Acquaintance.
+Pughe is working on a second work of fiction titled A Different Acquaintance.